 Few changes in life are as significant as welcoming a new child into your family.
 For all working parents, learning to navigate work and family responsibilities is both intricate and fulfilling.
 Here are 4 tips for a smoother transition back to work.
-If you are a breastfeeding mother, find additional tips here.
+If you are a lactating parent, find additional tips here.

 Be kind to yourself